therusek/testinggit/README.md

 # testinggit
-git training nothing special
-some changes in the file
-and another line for the future
+git training nothing very special some changes in this file and another line for the future